eldipa/book-of-gehn/posts/math/2021-02-15-Necklaces-Lyndon-Words-and-De-Bruijn-Sequences.md

 string.
 For example 01010101 can be formed repeating 0101 twice or 01 four times.

 The fact is that 0101 is in turn periodic.
-The substring which it is *aperiodic* is called the *aperiodic reduction* of the original string.
+The substring that it is *aperiodic* is called the *aperiodic reduction* of the original string.